-Develop a greater understanding of learning styles and how to share knowledge by asking the right questions, in an appropriate and open manner.
+You develop a greater understanding of learning styles and how to share knowledge by asking the right questions, in an appropriate and open manner.

 It provides an opportunity to reappraise what you’re doing in a project, ask penetrating questions and find innovative solutions.

-Who is running the programme?
+Who managed the programme?

-Community Energy Peer Mentoring programme is managed by Co-operatives UK who also deliver The HIVE support programme for co-operatives and the Community Shares Booster Programme and who ran the award winning Community Energy mentoring scheme that came to an end in back in 2015.
+Community Energy Peer Mentoring programme was managed by Co-operatives UK who also deliver The HIVE support programme for co-operatives and the Community Shares Booster Programme and who ran the award winning Community Energy mentoring scheme that came to an end in back in 2015.